jins-meme/documentation/README.md

 ## Select your JINS MEME according to the intended use.
 ##### Summary
 There are 2 types of JINS MEME.
 One is "Developers" version and the other is "Academic Pack" version.
 JINS MEME "Developers" is intended to be used in the development of applications and is only applicable to be used with processed data of the JINS MEME SDK.
 JINS MEME Academic is intended to be used in research by academic institutions and is able of capturing the raw data from the EOG and 6-axis sensors.
 Neither can use any of the JINS MEME applications available on the Japanese apple store.
-For more information, please see [**JINS MEME DOCUMENTATIONS**](https://jins-meme.github.io/).
+For more details, please see [**JINS MEME DOCUMENTATIONS**](https://jins-meme.github.io/).

 ## Order JINS MEME